Find and fix writing mistakes instantly

 These words demonstrate the wishes and desires of the speaker.
 Use them in place of “I want” phrases.
 For example, you might replace “I want you to be quiet” with “shh!”
 Similarly, you may replace “I want to speak now and request your undivided attention” with “ahem.”

 Words such as shh, psst, and oh have variant spellings and, when used casually, may include additional letters for emphasis.
 While there is no standardized spelling for these words, there are commonly accepted spellings.
-Upload your completed work to our spell check to catch spelling errors and to receive writing suggestions, too.
+Upload your completed work to our paper checker to catch spelling errors and to receive writing suggestions, too.

 Volitive List of Interjections